How We Collect our Readership Statistics

-*** World Reader is not providing us with usage stats since early 2020.
+*** World Reader has not provided us with usage stats since early 2020.
 Since March 2023, World Reader is no longer hosting academic books.

 A Book Session is a group of visits made by the same user within a continuous time frame.
 To record these sessions we use Google Analytics, and a session lasts until there are 30 minutes of inactivity; if a single user keeps interacting with the website within this time frame, multiple visits to the same book will be counted as one session.
 For more information on Google Analytics’ definition of a session read: How a web session is defined in Analytics.

 It is important to note that we use Google Analytics’ measure for a Book Session rather than an alternative such as COUNTER, because Google Analytics has a stricter measure for the length of a Book Session.
 COUNTER has a much shorter time frame for a single Session, and therefore records more Sessions than Google Analytics.
 We do collect data for our books that would meet COUNTER's measures, but we don’t record it publicly.
 For more information about COUNTER see: https://www.projectcounter.org/